TrebledJ/trebledj.github.io/content/posts/programming/meta/2023-11-09-site-migration-to-cloudflare.md

     tags: [meta]
 ---

-This is my second meta post on site development.
-I'll walk through some changes on the site, along with my assessment and decision-making process on migrating to Cloudflare.
+This is my second meta post on site development... and a lot has changed!
+In this post, I'll walk through some changes on the site, along with my assessment and decision-making process on migrating to Cloudflare.

 But first things first.
 Meme.